Click for homepage

 TMD-326

-TMD-326 is a digital message entry device, also known as a burst transmitter or burst encoder, developed in the late 1970s by Tadiran in Israel.
+TMD-326 is a digital message entry device, also known as a burst transmitter or burst encoder, developed around 1979 by Tadiran in Israel.
 The device allows short tactical messages with a maximum length of 16 nine-character groups to be sent at high speed over HF, VHF and UHF radio links, with excellent immunity against noise, jamming and Radio Direction Finding (RDF).

 The unit is housed in a military green enclosure with connections at the front and controls at the top.
-Operation is via a rotary selector, a volume knob and a 16-button keypad.
+Operation is via a rotary selector, a brightness knob and a 16-button keypad.
 Towards the rear is a red 9-digit alphanumeric LED display with a hinged cover to shield it from bright sunlight.
-A protective green raincoat is available separately.
+A protective pouch is available separately.

-The TMD-326 was commonly used with a manpack radio, such as the AN/PRC-77, or a vehicle set like the AN/VRC-47 (RT-524), in which case it was to the spare U-229 socket (re-transmit) of the radio.
+TMD-326 was commonly used with a manpack radio like the AN/PRC-77, or a vehicle set such as the AN/VRC-47 (RT-524), in which case it was connected to the spare U-229 socket (re-transmit) of the radio.
 It can also be modified for other types of radio sets, such as the BE/GRR-476.

 Tadiran TMD-326 with canvas carrying case